cstheory-georgetown/cstheory-georgetown.github.io/_pages/about.md

----
 layout: about
 title: about
 permalink: /
-description:

-profile:
-  align: right
-  image: homepage.png
-  address:

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
 ---

 Located in the Department of Computer Science at Georgetown University, the Theory & Algorithms Group consists of seven faculty members, along with their PhD students and postdocs, focused on core topics in both theoretical computer science and algorithms, with a particular emphasis on problems with practical application.